NETWAYS/foreman-training/plugins/09_cockpit.md

     # systemctl enable cockpit.socket
     # systemctl start cockpit.socket

+Afterwards connect one-time to the systems port 9090 using your browser to trust the certificate.

 ### Install the Foreman Plugin Cockpit using the foreman-installer

     # foreman-installer --enable-foreman-plugin-cockpit

+Now you can connect to cockpit on the system from the Host detail view in Foreman and manage it graphically.